deep-org/website/content/docs-workshops/esa-workshop2020/02_trex.markdown

 ## 1. Background
-The package TREX provides functionalities for thermal dissipation sapflow data pre- and post-processing.
+The package TREX provides functionalities for thermal dissipation sap flow data pre- and post-processing.
 More specifically, raw sap flow data (expressed as temperature or voltage differences) can be:

 - visually inspected and outliers can be identified and removed (manual and automatic detection),
 - zero-flow conditions can be derived using a wealth of well-established approaches,
 - sap flow rates can be estimated using either literature- or user-specific calibration parameters for the thermal dissipation method,
 - uncertainty of sap flow estimates stemming from parameter choices can be assessed,
-- tree ecophysiologial responses (i.e. crown conductance) can be derived.
+- tree ecophysiologial responses to environmental drivers can be derived (e.g., crown conductance vs vapor pressure deficit relations) .